SergeantSod/scala_merge_sort/README.md

 * Optimized for clarity
 * Favouring recursion over iteration
-* Performing sort in-place with the help of a buffer array
+* Performing merge without excessive array copying with the help of a secondary buffer array